The History of the 4th of July and Why We Celebrate It

 Your complete guide to the 4th of July

 The 4th of July (also known as Independence Day) is an American holiday celebrated on July 4th annually.
-The 4th of July falls on a Sunday this year, which means it will be observed on Monday, July 5th—a three-day holiday weekend for many Americans!
-While you’re thinking of fun 4th of July ideas for this year’s celebration (like planning a trip to see the best 4th of July fireworks), you may wonder about the 4th of July’s history and its meaning to this nation.
+The 4th of July falls on a Sunday this year, which means it will be observed on Monday, July 5th—giving many Americans a three-day holiday weekend!
+While you’re thinking of fun 4th of July ideas for this year’s celebration (like planning a trip to see the best fireworks), you may wonder about the 4th of July’s history and its meaning to this nation.
 Why do we celebrate it each year?
 Well, don’t worry—we’re breaking it down for you with this 4th of July guide.
 Read on to learn why we celebrate Independence Day, its history, and what you can do to celebrate this important national holiday.

 Why do we celebrate the 4th of July?